paksaitsolutions/PaksaFinancialSystem/docs/COMPREHENSIVE_USER_GUIDE.md

 10. [Support](#support)

 ## Introduction
-Paksa Financial System is an enterprise-grade financial management solution designed to streamline accounting, financial reporting, and business operations.
-This comprehensive guide covers all aspects of the system to help users maximize productivity and efficiency.
+Paksa Financial System is an enterprise-grade financial management platform built with FastAPI (backend) and Vue 3 + Vite (frontend).
+It provides a comprehensive solution for managing all aspects of business finance with modern web technologies, real-time updates, and integrated AI/BI capabilities.

 ## System Requirements
 ### Browser Compatibility